keith2018/spine-opengl/README.md

 Spine is 2D skeletal animation software for video games with many kinds of runtime implement, see [https://github.com/EsotericSoftware/spine-runtimes](https://github.com/EsotericSoftware/spine-runtimes), here we render it with OpenGL/OpenGL ES on Mac/Android/iOS.

-The image resouces is load by stb_image, see [https://github.com/nothings/stb](https://github.com/nothings/stb)
+The image resouces is loaded by stb_image, see [https://github.com/nothings/stb](https://github.com/nothings/stb)

 ## Build